-Estimating effects for both principal and school is challenging because each school has only one principal at a time, meaning that in cross-sectional data δ_j and γ_s are perfectly collinear.
+Estimating effects for both principal and school in (6) is challenging because each school has only one principal at a time, meaning that in cross-sectional data δ_j and γ_s are perfectly collinear.
 With panel data of sufficient length, however, schools will have multiple principals, which creates the necessary within-school variation required to estimate coefficients for δ_j .
 The interpretation of principal VA estimates between models with and without school fixed effects, however, can be very different.
 Without school fixed effects, VA estimates produce a global ranking of all observed principals.
-When school FE are included, principal VA estimates produce local rankings.
+When school FE are included, principal VA estimates often produce local rankings.
 Specifically, with school FE, principals can only be compared within a connected network of schools, where a network is the largest possible set of schools in which every school has had at least one principal transfer to at least one other school in the network during the analysis period.

 The size of a connected network can range from a single school to the entire set of schools, depending on the number of schools and years in the panel and the mobility patterns of principals across schools.
 A single-school network will result when none of the principals who worked in that school were observed working in a different school.
-A multi-school connected network will form when a principal who works in school A moves to school B. This connection allows for the comparison of all principals who ever worked in school A or school B. If school A or school B further has a principal who also worked in school C, the connected network grows to include all principals who ever worked in one of these three schools.
+A multi-school connected network will form when a principal who works in school A moves to school B. This connection allows for the comparison of all principals who ever worked in school B. If school A or school B further has a principal who also worked in school C, the connected network grows to include all principals who ever worked in one of these three schools.
 Given sufficient mobility, a connected network can theoretically include the complete set of observed schools.
+In this case, estimates of δ_j in 6 would yield a global ranking of principals.